 WELCOME TO KUMPULA BOOKS

 I've always enjoyed writing.
 I've also enjoyed playing, coaching, officiating, and watching various sports.
 Those experiences, along with my interest in geography, history, and travel have formed the backdrop for my books.
 I love to tell stories.
-Most of them are true.
+All of them are true.

 WISCONSIN'S MIGHTY MASCOTS